janus-idp/backstage-showcase/README.md

 ## Resources

-Our [blog](https://janus-idp.io/blog) is a great way to see what we are up to.
+For more information on our plugin offerings, consult the [RHDH Plugins](https://developers.redhat.com/rhdh/plugins) product page.

-For more information on our plugin offerings, consult the [Janus IDP Backstage Plugins](https://github.com/janus-idp/backstage-plugins) repo.
+Our [Red Hat Developer Blog](https://developers.redhat.com/blog) is a great way to see what we are up to.

 Want to know more about Backstage, consult the [documentation](https://backstage.io/docs/overview/what-is-backstage) and [GitHub](https://github.com/backstage/backstage) repo.